Essential Skills for Call Centre Managers

 Preventing Agent Burnout

-Agent burnout is a common issue in call centres, where agents may feel overwhelmed by the volume of calls, stressed by difficult customers, or frustrated by a lack of resources or support.
-Burnout can lead to decreased productivity, absenteeism, and turnover.
-To prevent agent burnout, centre managers can:
+Agent burnout is a common issue in call centres, where agents may feel overwhelmed by call volume, stressed by difficult customers, or frustrated by a lack of resources or support.
+Burnout is recognised as a major driver of attrition, making work-life balance crucial in employee retention.
+Flexible and hybrid work models, as well as flexible work arrangements, can help prevent burnout and improve job satisfaction.

 • Provide regular breaks and time off